 Masterpiece.
 A work of high quality made by a master.
 In this case, Jess Walter.
 (I’d read not a word of his until this, but his books are consistently honored: Time Magazine’s #2 novel of the year, finalist for the National Book Award, winner of the LA Times Book Prize, winner of the Edgar Allan Poe Award for best novel, New York Times notable book.)
 Born in Spokane, he lives in Spokane.
-And yet he’s written the wisest, worldliest novel I’ve read this year.
-[To buy the paperback book from Amazon, click here.
-For the Kindle edition, click here.]
+And yet he’s written a novel set largely in Italy — the wisest, worldliest novel I’ve read in years.

 What’s it about?
-Italy in the 1960s, Hollywood in the 1960s, Hollywood now, World War II, the set of “Cleopatra,” the Donner party, World War II, Seattle, the Edinburgh Fringe Festival, Idaho — but this long list is scaring you, yes?
+Italy in the 1960s, Hollywood in the 1960s, Hollywood now, World War II, the set of “Cleopatra,” the Donner party, Seattle, the Edinburgh Fringe Festival, Idaho — but this long list is scaring you, yes?